Types of Balance Disorders and Possible Causes

 A complete hearing evaluation will determine if middle or inner ear disorders exist, which may explain the cause of the balance disorder.

-A series of tests that record eye movements in relationship to moving and static targets.
+VNG is a series of tests that record eye movements in relation to moving and static targets.

 Your audiologist will use this maneuver to determine if vertigo is evoked from specific head movements.